x

 Wheel Bearing Kits

-Complete replacement kits containing the bearing, circlips, retaining rings, axle nuts, cotter pins, seals, and installation grease.
-These kits ensure technicians have all necessary components for a proper repair without separate sourcing of consumables.
+Replacement kits containing the bearing plus circlips, retaining rings, axle nuts, grease seals, and pre-measured lubricant.
+Ensures technicians have all necessary components for a correct repair without separate sourcing.

-Also known as throw-out bearings.
-Mounted on the transmission input shaft and actuated by the clutch fork or hydraulic cylinder.
-Applies axial force to the pressure plate diaphragm spring to disengage the clutch during gear shifts.
-Designed for high-cycle fatigue resistance.
+Mechanical clutch release bearings, also known as throw-out bearings.
+They are mounted on the transmission input shaft and actuated by a mechanical clutch fork or cable.
+When the clutch pedal is depressed, the bearing pushes the pressure plate diaphragm spring to disconnect the engine.

 Hydraulic Release Bearing